-B. Such Other Matters as Justice May Require8
+B. Such Other Matters as Justice May Require

-As provided for by statute and implementing regulations9 a NOAA attorney may move above or below the midpoint of a penalty range within a penalty box by taking into account "such other matters as justice may require."
+As provided for by statute and implementing regulations, a NOAA attorney may move above or below the midpoint of a penalty range within a penalty box by taking into account "such other matters as justice may require."
+For significant aggravating or mitigating factors, a NOAA attorney may move outside of the applicable penalty box.
 There are two categories within this adjustment factor: